 Look for fishing to be immediately productive right after the first big load of rainbow trout come out of the hatchery truck chute.

 Watch the Oregon Department of Fish and Wildlife’s trout stocking schedule to time your trip.

-Generally that first planting often has been scheduled near the start of Oregon’s spring break in March, when many families head to the coast looking for fun.
+Generally, that first planting is often scheduled near the start of Oregon’s spring break in March, when many families head to the coast looking for fun.

 Expect a few more stockings of pan-sized trout in April and May, and trout fishing is usually hot right after plantings and should hold up decently at least part-way into June.